DCAN-Labs/hbcd-docs-internal/docs/internal/docs-updates.md

-# How To Request Updates to Documentation
+# How to Request Updates to Documentation

 HBCD Study documentation can be found in the following locations: